Clicky

 Image by Trishhh via Flickr

 The Manila or Carabao Mango is native to the Philippines but is well known worldwide as being one of the sweetest varieties of mango.
-In fact, in 1955 the Manila Mango was ranked as the sweetest mango in the world by the Guiness Book of World Records!

 These fruits are also sometimes called Golden Mangoes, because their skin is golden yellow and hardly ever gets darker than orange.
-Manila Mangoes are much smaller than the other varieties listed here, often less than one pound.

 They’re also shaped like kidney beans and less oval-shaped like other mangoes.
 Manila Mangoes ripen sooner too and can be harvested as early as late May!